2020 update: Click here to view the 2020 Muddy Map

 Here’s what the County Winner map looks like when we account for vote margins by blending each red and blue vote together within each county.
 Purple represents 50:50:

-The neutralizing map is designed to be more clear for expressing vote margins.
+The neutralizing map is designed to express vote margins more clearly.
 It uses a grey intermediary, adjusting for the way humans perceive purple.
 Here’s the 2016 neutralizing map:

 Rarely are all of the votes in a county cast for one candidate.
 The County Winner map, however, doesn’t convey this win margin information.